 The percentage of your premium payment that insurers use to pay for medical costs vs. costs related to doing business.
-For example, if an insurance company’s Medical Loss Ratio is 50% - it means they’re spending half of what you give them on paying for health services, and the other half on things like marketing, admin etc. Obamacare requires insurers to have a Medical Loss Ratio of at least 80%.
+For example, if an insurance company’s Medical Loss Ratio is 60% - it means they’re spending 60% of what you give them on paying for health services, and the rest on things like marketing, admin, etc. Obamacare requires insurers to have a Medical Loss Ratio of at least 80%.

 Not to be confused with Medicaid.
 It’s the federal health insurance program for Americans 65 or older and certain younger people with disabilities.
 This is what part of your paycheck is going toward.
 Usually, you’re automatically in it once you celebrate your 65th birthday.
 There are different types of Medicare coverage that help pay for different things (think: hospital visits vs medical tests).
 Most people think Medicare is free for everyone - it’s not.
 Some people might end up paying out-of-pocket fees or premiums.

 Aka the Affordable Care Act.
 It’s the landmark healthcare legislation President Obama signed into law back in 2010.
 The goal: affordable health insurance for everyone.
 It changed the healthcare industry because it made it illegal for insurance companies to deny coverage to anyone, even if they have preexisting conditions.
 Obamacare also helps people pay for coverage with income-based tax credits, and it expanded the number of people eligible for Medicaid.
 It also requires everyone to have insurance or pay a fine.
 The idea is that if everyone buys in, not just sick people, it will keep premiums low for everyone.